This post may include affiliate links. Thank you for your support.

 Argentinians love salad just like we do!
 A simple side dish called ensalada is a combination of chopped bell peppers, lettuce, chopped tomatoes, and diced red onions.
 Coat them in olive oil and red wine vinegar, and enjoy this simple and flavorful salad with your steak.

-Is chimichurri spicy or hot?
+Is this chimichurri sauce spicy or hot?

 Chimichurri sauce rocks the Kasbah!
 I could eat it straight from the bowl or as a condiment on everything.
 Here are some ideas: